Skip to main content

 • In scenes which require XR content glass disconnection might require aborting back to a menu scene, or displaying a popup on the smartphone to indicate that the application cannot continue to run unless the glasses are reconnected.

-Fusion Lifecycle Events Properties
+Spaces Lifecycle Events Properties

-Fusion Lifecycle Events
+Spaces Lifecycle Events

-When Rebroadcast On Scene Load is enabled, the Fusion Lifecycle Events component can optionally rebroadcast the events On OpenXR Available, On OpenXR Unavailable, On OpenXR Started and On OpenXR Stopped when switching scenes.
+When Rebroadcast On Scene Load is enabled, the Spaces Lifecycle Events component can optionally rebroadcast the events On OpenXR Available, On OpenXR Unavailable, On OpenXR Started and On OpenXR Stopped when switching scenes.
 This allows a scene an opportunity to configure correctly according to the current capabilities of the connected devices when the scene has finished loading.

 Events